 Principal place of residence (PPR) - Category objection

-The category charge for a property where you live (principal place of residence) is different to the charge for a residential property if you own it but don't live there.
+The property where you live is called your principal place of residence (PPR).
+This category is charged differently than for a residential property that you own and don't reside in.
 A PPR is a residential dwelling or unit where at least one owner/ratepayer permanently lives.

-To have a property classed as your principal place of residence complete the PPR Declaration Form and provide two supporting documents as proof of residency.
+To have a property classed as your principal place of residence complete the PPR declaration form and provide supporting documents as proof of residency.

 - permanently live at the property